-FED FEDERAL TRAFFICKING PENALTIES FOR SCHEDULES I, II, III, IV, and V (EXCEPT MARIJUANA) Schedule Substance/Quantity Penalty Substance/Quantity Penalty II grams mixture than 40 yrs.
-If death or First Offense: Not less than 10 yrs. and not more than life.
-If death or serious bodily injury, II Cocaine Base 28-279 grams mixture serious bodily injury, not less than 20 yrs. or Cocaine Base 280 grams or more mixture not less than 20 yrs. or more than life.
-IV Fentanyl 40-399 grams mixture more than life.
-Fentanyl 400 grams or more mixture Fine of not more than \$10 Ι Fentanyl Analogue 10-99 grams mixture $N \rightarrow m m m \alpha n + m \alpha n$ Fentanyl Analogue 100 grams or more mixture million if an individual, \$50 million if not an individual. Ι Heroin 100-999 grams mixture Heroin 1 kilogram or more mixture Second Offense: Not less than 20 yrs., and not more than life.
-If Ι LSD 1-9 grams mixture Second Offense: Not LSD 10 grams or more mixture death or serious bodily injury,

-II 49 grams pure or 50-499 grams mixture or serious bodily injury, life imprisonment.
-Fine of not more than \$8 grams or more pure or 500 grams or more mixture PCP life imprisonment.
+FE FEDERAL TRAFFICKING PENALTIES FOR SCHEDULES I, II, III, IV, and V (EXCEPT MARIJUANA) Schedul leSubstance/Quantity Penalty Substance/Quantity Penalty II Cocaine 500-4999 grams mixture than 40 yrs.
+If death or Cocaine 5 kilograms or more mixture First Offense: Not less than 10 yrs. and not more than life.
+If death or serious bodily injury, II Cocaine Base 28-279 grams mixture not less than 20 yrs. or Cocaine Base 280 grams or more mixture not less than 20 yrs. or more than life.
+IV Fentanyl 40-399 grams mixture MIDD Grams or more mixiline Fine of not more than \$10 I Fentanyl Analogue 10-99 grams mixture \$5 million if an Fentanyl Analogue 100 grams or more mixture million if an individual, \$50 million if not an individual.
+I Heroin 100-999 grams mixture if not an individual.
+Heroin 1 kilogram or more mixture Second Offense: Not less than 20 yrs., and not more than life.
+If I LSD 1-9 grams mixture Second Offense: Not LSD 10 grams or more mixture death or serious bodily injury, less than 10 yrs. and not life imprisonment.
+Fine of not grams mixture more than life.
+If death or serious bodily injury, life imprisonment.
+Fine more than \$20 million if an individual, \$75 million if not an individual.
+PCP 10-99 grams pure or 100- of not more than \$8 million if an individual, \$50 million if not an PCP 100 grams or more pure or kilogram or more mixture 1 2 or More Prior Offenses: Life imprisonment.
 Fine of not more than \$20 million if an individual, \$75 million if not an individual.

-10-99 grams pure or 100- 999 grams mixture million if an individual, \$50 million if not an individual.
-100 grams or more pure or 1 kilogram or more mixture 2 or More Prior Offenses: Life imprisonment.
-Fine of not more than \$20 million if an individual, \$75 million if not an individual.
-Subst ance/Quantity Penalty Any a II sub mount of other Schedule I & stances First Offense: Not more e than 20 yrs.
-If death or seri \$1 million if an individual, \$ bodily injury, not less than 20 yrs. illion if not an individual. - rug product containing na Hydroxybutyric Acid Second Offense: Not more than 30 yrs.
-If death or serious bodily injury, life razepam (Schedule IV) 1 nillion if an individual, \$10 Any a drugs mount of other Schedule III yrs.
-Fine not more than Second Offense : Not m \$500,000 if an individual, \$2 2.5 n eriot as injury, not more than 30 yrs.
-IV dru mount of all other Schedule ags (other than one gram or of Flunitrazepam) First Offense : Not more than 5 yrs.
+Substance/Quantity Penalty Any amount of other Schedule I & II substances First Offense : Not more than 20 yrs.
+If death or serious bodily injury, not less than 20 yrs. or more than Life.
+Fine \$1 million if an individual, \$5 million if not an individual.
+Any drug product containing Gamma Hydroxybutyric Acid Flunitrazepam (Schedule IV) 1 Gram Second Offense: Not more than 30 yrs.
+If death or serious bodily injury, life imprisonment.
+Fine \$2 million if an individual, \$10 million if not an individual.
+Any amount of other Schedule III drugs First Offense : Not more than 10 yrs.
+If death or serious bodily injury, not more than 15 yrs.
+Fine not more than \$500,000 if an individual, \$2.5 million if not an individual.
+Second Offense : Not more than 20 yrs.
+If death or serious injury, not more than 30 yrs.
+Fine not more than \$1 million if an individual, \$5 million if not an individual.
+Any amount of all other Schedule IV drugs (other than one gram or more of Flunitrazepam) First Offense : Not more than 5 yrs.
 Fine not more than \$250,000 if an individual, \$1 million if not an individual.
 Second Offense: Not more than 10 yrs.
 Fine not more than \$500,000 if an individual, \$2 million if other than an individual.
-Any Amount of all Schedule V drugsFirst Offense: Not more than 1 yr.
-Fine not more than \$100,00 \$250,000 if not an individual.
-100,000 if an individual, Second Offense : Not m \$500,000 if not an indiv • e tha n \$200,000 if an individual,
+Any Amount of all Schedule V drugs First Offense: Not more than 1 yr.
+Fine not more than \$100,000 if an individual, \$250,000 if not an individual.
+Second Offense: Not more than 4 yrs.
+Fine not more than \$200,000 if an individual, \$500,000 if not an individual.